autodesk-forks/pyside-setup/PySide6_build_instructions_for_Maya.md

 _Jom is a clone of nmake to support the execution of multiple independent commands in parallel_, as described in https://wiki.qt.io/Jom.
 It is an optional tool that can be used to accelerate the build process on Windows.

 External Dependencies:
-- Qt 6.2.3 (built using the Qt 6.2.3 for Maya Build Instructions)
+- Qt 6.5.3 (built using the Qt 6.5.3 for Maya Build Instructions)
-- Maya Python 3 artifact (3.7.7 or 3.9.7)
+- Maya Python 3 artifact
 - Libclang 10 (release)
-- OpenSSL 1.1.1 (RelWithDebInfo) (must be the same artifact used to build Qt 6.2.3)
+- OpenSSL 1.1.1 (RelWithDebInfo) (must be the same artifact used to build Qt 6.5.3)

 To run the build script on Windows, execute the following commands from the command-line: